How Commerce coordinates with nonprofits to help fight food insecurity.

 Fortunately, supporting organizations that address hunger is something Commerce intends to continue for a long time to come.
 “Commerce has a giving spirit, and we work hard to play an active role in our communities,” says Reynolds.
 “Right now, the need is great.
 I’m proud to work for a company that believes supporting food pantries and other charitable organizations is important.

-If you or your family is impacted by food insecurity, or if you’re interested in volunteering, visit the websites for Ozarks Food Harvest (covering southwest Missouri) or The Food Bank for Central and Northeast Missouri.
-In other parts of the U.S., you can find your local food bank at the Feeding America website.
+If you or your family is impacted by food insecurity, or if you’re interested in volunteering, visit the websites for Ozarks Food Harvest (covering southwest Missouri) opens in a new window or The Food Bank for Central and Northeast Missouri opens in a new window.
+In other parts of the U.S., you can find your local food bank at the Feeding America website opens in a new window.